 Liz Burow: Domestication: My work is a critique of our efforts to domesticate our landscape and to use motifs from our landscape as domestic ornament.
 Rather then drawing inspiration from pastoral scenes for inspiration, I’m interested in urban conditions, cars, roads, infrastructure, transportation and mobility, and how these conditions are a part of our aesthetic lives.
 We live in a very controlled and domesticated environment, yet at times life can feel like complete chaos.
 My work uses the city as inspiration and the work plays with the idea of control and chaos, natural and artificial, disorder and pattern, plainness and ornament, pastoral and urban.
 Imagery, patterns, colors and textures typically ignored as an aesthetic are instead enhanced and abstracted and turned into patterns and items for the home.
 By working with textiles and clothing, and techniques like sewing, quilting and felting the work it is more approachable by being more ordinary and familiar as well as useful.

 Abstraction: I come from the architecture profession, where we are trained to make drawings to describe a space that does not yet exist and how to build it.
 The outcome of the architecture design process is a series of highly detailed standardized drawings made up of many lines, textures, symbols, and abbreviations.
-The drawings may look confusing, but the advantage of this system is that each consultant and builder can extract what meaning or information they need, based on their specialty or expertise.
+The drawings and 3D visualizations may look confusing, but the advantage of this system is that each consultant and builder can extract what meaning or information they need, based on their specialty or expertise.
 No one reads the drawing in the same way for the same reasons.
 I think this way of thinking and working has great influence on my artwork.
 Pictorial and figurative representations of space don’t leave much room for interpretation.
 I want people to be able to take from the information what they find useful, what they find meaningful.

 I don’t start with the idea of a direct visualization of a space and then reduce it to an abstraction.
 I’ve been trained to see the world through abstractions and am able to visualize a place from these bits and pieces.
 So, I feel like that is what my art can do too.
 I like to assemble the sense of a place, or an urban condition through select form, textures, symbols, line work, in order to capture feeling or attitude.